keks/wormhole-william/README.md

 	fmt.Println(msgBody)
 }
 ```

+Similarly there are APIs to send file and directories: `SendFile()`
+and `SendDirectory()`.
+Please look at `wormhole/send.go and
+wormhole/recv.go` to look at the definitions of these functions.

 See the [cli tool](https://github.com/psanford/wormhole-william/tree/master/cmd) and [examples](https://github.com/psanford/wormhole-william/tree/master/examples) directory for working examples of how to use the API to send and receive text, files and directories.